 Metal-Rules.com: How have you been in touch with the Porcaro family?

 Bobby Kimball: I’m not in touch with them.
-But the sons of Joe Porcaro, they have been through such terrible things.
-Steve Porcaro, who’s playing with Toto again, he had a brain tumor and when they took the tumor out he went deaf in his left ear, yes.
+But the sons of Joe Porcaro have been through such terrible things.
+Steve Porcaro, who’s playing with Toto again, had a brain tumor, and when they took the tumor out, he went deaf in his left ear, yes.
 But Jeff died, which was horrible.
 I freaked out when that happened.
 And now Mike has Lou Gehrig’s disease.
 It’s a horror for their parents.
 I feel so bad for them because they’re wonderful people, all of them.
 Yes.
 They’re very intelligent.
 They’re very nice.
 They’re just good people.

 Metal-Rules.com: Do you know about the current state of Mike?

-Bobby Kimball: I saw Mike about a year ago and he was very, very sick, I feel really bad for him.
+Bobby Kimball: I saw Mike about a year ago, and he was very sick; I feel really bad for him.
 But I don’t know… I haven’t been in touch with anybody from Toto.
 I’m keeping the smile on my face.
 Remember.
 I only want to be happy.
-I want to keep a smile on my face and work as hard as I can and that’s what I’m doing.
+I want to keep a smile on my face and work as hard as I can, and that’s what I’m doing.
 That’s all that matters to me.
-And God bless Joseph Williams because he is now dealing with the problems I had to deal with and he’s doing a very good job.
+And God bless Joseph Williams because he is now dealing with the problems I had to deal with, and he’s doing a very good job.
 He’s a really good friend.
 I’ve done a lot of vocals with Joseph.
 But let me – Marko, let me say one thing.
 I love all the guys in Toto, even Steve Lukather.
-Even though he says such horrible things about me I don’t care because my main purpose in life is to be happy.
-So I’m not going to sit there and argue and be made and mean and terrible in my life.
+Even though he says such horrible things about me, I don’t care because my main purpose in life is to be happy.
+So I’m not going to sit there and argue and be mad and mean and terrible in my life.
 I just want to be happy.